Cargill is expanding its presence in Ohio with a $50 million investment in a new premix and nutrition plant in Lewisburg, Ohio.

 “This state-of-the-art facility will better help us meet evolving customer needs and preferences for antibiotic-free meat, milk and egg products,” said Dean Barker, business operations director for Cargill's premix and nutrition business in the U.S. “Given these consumer preferences, it is important for us to invest in new and enhanced manufacturing capabilities.”

 The new plant will be dedicated to manufacturing, non-medicated and antibiotic-free animal nutrition products for current and prospective U.S. customers.
-The facility will have four production lines and produce roughly 86,000 tons of animal nutrition products per year.
+The facility will have four production lines and will produce roughly 86,000 tons of animal nutrition products per year.

 The plant will support Cargill's Provimi brand of animal nutrition premixes and products, along with additives and specialty and custom blends.
 Cargill's existing facility on the site will be dedicated to producing medicated products that are important to maintaining the health and well-being of livestock and poultry.